jundalisay/spblist/content/en/research/bohr/quantum/part-2/section-3b.md

 ---
+heading: Section 3b
-title: "The fine structure of the hydrogen lines"
+title: "The Fine Structure of Hydrogen Lines"
 # description: "The theory in the form given allowed of a detailed discussion only in the case of periodic systems, and obviously was not able to account in detail for the characteristic difference between the hydrogen spectrum and the spectra of other elements"
 image: "/covers/quantum.jpg"
 contributors: ['Bohr']
-weight: 2
+weight: 8
 ---